ukpaudel/emotion_classifier/README.md

 - ❄️ Encoder freezing or selective fine-tuning of the last *N* layers (`unfreeze_last_n_layers`)
 - 🧩 Dynamic masking support for variable-length audio
 - 🗂️ Extensible to new datasets — just add a new dataset loader like `ravdess_dataset.py`
+- 🗂️ Noise augmentation datasets to train the audio with real world noise (MUSAN)
+- 🗂️ Training data augmentation with Gain (volume adjustement), Gaussian Noise, Musan Noise
 - 💾 Pretrained weight loading with `pretrained_weights.enabled: true`
 - 📝 TensorBoard integration and logging for visualization
 - 🔄 Checkpoint-based resume functionality
 - 🎯 Supports single-file inference and real-time emotion detection with ASR
-- 🐛 Automatic saving of misclassified audio samples for inspection (Need to update)
+- 🐛 Automatic saving of misclassified audio samples for inspection
 - 🛠️ Configurable entirely through `configs/config.yml`

----
-Here's the updated `README.md` with the new sections integrated.
-I've placed the "Data Augmentation Strategy" after the "Data Loading and Preprocessing" and added a new "Install Datasets" section at the end.

 -----